ibm-cloud-docs/app-configuration/ac-feature-flags.md

 ## Target collections to feature flags
 {: #collection-target-feature-flags}

-You can add feature flags to one or more collections either during the creation of feature flag or during editing a feature flag details.
+You can add feature flags to one or more collections either during creation of feature flag or during editing feature flag details.

 For adding collections to the feature flag, for the **Flag availability across collections** field, select the collection from the list.